 Except for the common collective trust described below, the Plan's investments are stated at fair value.
 Shares of common/collective trust fund investments in index funds, mutual funds and corporate bond funds are valued at the net asset value of shares held by the Plan at year-end.
 Common stock is valued at quoted market prices.
 Purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on an accrual basis.
 Dividends are recorded on the ex-dividend date.
+Net appreciation (depreciation) includes the Plan's gains and losses on investments bought and sold as well as held during the year.

-One of the investment options offered by the Plan, the Wells Fargo Stable Return Fund N (the "Stable Return Fund"), is a common collective trust that is fully invested in Wells Fargo Stable Return Fund G, which is fully invested in contracts deemed to be fully benefit-responsive.
-The Plan reports its investment in the Stable Return Fund N at fair value using the net asset value of the units held by the fund at year-end as a practical expedient.
+One of the investment options offered by the Plan, the Wells Fargo Stable Return Fund I (the "Stable Return Fund"), is a common collective trust that is fully invested in Wells Fargo Stable Return Fund G, which is fully invested in contracts deemed to be fully benefit-responsive.
+The Plan reports its investment in the Stable Return Fund I at fair value using the net asset value of the units held by the fund at year-end as a practical expedient.
 This practical expedient would not be used if it is determined to be probable that the fund will sell the investment for an amount different from the reported net asset value.
 The Stable Return Fund does not invest directly in fully benefit-responsive contracts, and therefore the Plan is not required to include in the financial statements the disclosure requirements for investments in fully benefit-responsive contracts or stable value funds.
 Redemptions from the Stable Return Fund are permitted at current net asset value following a 12-month notice period.

-There were no changes in the valuation methodologies used at December 31, 2017 and 2016 compared to prior year.
+There were no changes in the valuation methodologies used at December 31, 2018 and 2017 compared to prior year.

 Participants also have the option to invest in the Target My Retirement® investment program.
-This investment plan is managed by Wells Fargo, using a broad range of common collective trust funds, three mutual funds and two corporate bond funds.
-As of December 31, 2017 and 2016, the Plan had \$24,513,143 and \$22,418,066, respectively, invested in this investment program.
+This investment plan is managed by Wells Fargo, using a broad range of common collective trust funds, two mutual funds and three corporate bond funds.
+As of December 31, 2018 and 2017, the Plan had \$29,072,440 and \$24,513,143, respectively, invested in this investment program.